 Speech-Language Pathology Salary in Louisiana

 Louisiana is a national leader when it comes to the field of speech language pathology.
-Even though it’s the 25th most population state, it ranks fourth in the nation for having the highest concentration of SLP jobs.
+Even though it’s the 25th most-populous state, it ranks fourth in the nation for having the highest concentration of SLP jobs.
 That’s an illustration of the high value the state places on its SLPs.

 Rural central Louisiana mirrors this trend.
-Of all rural areas in the nation, this area is home to the third-highest concentration of SLPs.
+Of all rural areas in the nation, Louisiana’s backroads and swamps have the third-highest concentration of SLPs.

 Between 2020 and 2030 the number of SLP jobs in Louisiana are forecast to increase by 22%, a rate that’s above the national average for this field.
 That means an average of 110 SLP job openings per year over this time frame.